banner image

 An interim solution

-Both rockfall and rainfall will be monitored at the Bluffs to identify possible risk and may trigger a road closure at short notice until such time the road can be assessed for safety.
-The community will need to use alternative transport routes during these closures.
+The road will be under watch, especially during heavy rainfall which could trigger a road closure at short notice until such time the road could be assessed for safety.
+If this happens, the community will need to use the alternative detours during these closures.